glesdora/desinr-lfo/README.md

-# desinr-lfo
+# Desinr LFO for Max4Live

 ## Overview

-This Max4Live device generates LFO (Low-Frequency Oscillator) waveforms that can be mapped to control various parameters within Ableton Live.
-What sets this LFO generator apart is its unique approach to waveform generation, which intentionally produces imperfect and interestingly broken forms, often resulting in intrinsically rhythmic patterns.
+Desinr LFO is a Max4Live device designed to generate unique Low-Frequency Oscillator waveforms that can be mapped to control parameters within Ableton Live.
+Unlike traditional LFO generators, Desinr LFO intentionally approximates waveforms with imperfections, resulting in interesting and broken forms that often exhibit intrinsic rhythmic qualities.

 ## Features

-- Generates a variety of LFO waveforms.
+- Control the accuracy of Fourier and Taylor approximations for waveform generation.
-- Waveforms are intentionally approximated with imperfections for added character.
+- Save and load presets for easy recall of favorite settings.
-- Easily map generated LFOs to parameters within Ableton Live.
+- Use the POWER control to add versatility to waveform shaping.
-- Lightweight and optimized for performance within Max4Live environment.
+- Easily map generated LFOs to control parameters within Ableton Live.

 ## Installation

-1. Download the `LFO_Generator.amxd` file from the repository.
+1. Download the `Desinr_LFO` folder from the repository.
-2. Place the `LFO_Generator.amxd` file in your Max for Live devices folder.
+2. Place the folder in your Max for Live devices folder.

 ## Usage

-1. Drag and drop the `LFO_Generator` device onto a MIDI or audio track in Ableton Live.
+1. Drag and drop the `Desinr_LFO` device onto a MIDI or audio track in Ableton Live.
 2. Configure the parameters of the LFO waveform as desired.
 3. Map the generated LFO waveform to control various parameters within Ableton Live.